Author: Dr. Tyler Graham, DC

 Orthotics Break-In FAQs

-Quick answers—including what’s normal and when to call us.
+Quick answers—including what’s normal and when to call.

 How long does it take to break in orthotics?

-Call if you have sharp pain, numbness/tingling, persistent hotspots, blistering, pain lasting longer than 24–48 hours, or you can’t progress wear time after 7–10 days.
+Call if you have sharp pain, worsening symptoms over 24–48 hours, new numbness/tingling, skin hotspots/blisters, or you can’t tolerate short wear times after a week.

 • How Many Chiropractic Adjustments Do I Need?
 (A Clear, Honest Answer)